DataDog/datadog-unix-agent/README.md

 Now let's install the omnibus dependencies, navigate to `omnibus/`:

-- `bundle install`: when the bundle get to `libyajl` it will fail on AIX, don't worry we have a workaround.
+- `bundle install`: when the bundle gets to `libyajl` it will fail on AIX, don't worry we have a workaround.
 Please read on.

 On AIX You will need to install a modified version of libyajl before proceeding (you can